-How science was represented in socialist-era Yugoslavia?
+How was science represented in socialist-era Yugoslavia?
 The cult magazine Galaksija found a niche in freely reporting science from both sides of the Iron Curtain, apparently avoiding censorship and political influence on its science content by appeasing authorities with its political science articles in lead slots and on the covers.

 At the same time, it managed to be subversive, with covers that featured socialist topics positioned side-by-side with the utopian myth of Atlantis.
 Another example is the country’s leader Tito sharing covers with aliens.